Your Mac computer’s central processing unit (CPU) handles much of the general-purpose work your system does.

 Optimizing Performance in Final Cut Pro

-How to Work With iPhone HDR Footage in Final Cut Pro in 2023
+How to Work With iPhone HDR Footage in Final Cut Pro

 All About the Final Cut Pro Student Discount